unifycore/unifycore/README.md

 - Oracle VirtualBox 4.3.20r96997
 - Ubuntu Server 14.04 amd64 (not 14.04.1)
 - Sources from the Unifycore GitHub (https://github.com/unifycore/unifycore)
+- Virtual machine should have 3 interfaces
+  - eth0 - towards Internet
+  - eth1 - for optional telnet from host
+  - eth2 - connection with physical BTS

 Optional:
 OpenBSC compliant BTS (hardware of software emulation) in order to experiment with GSM/GPRS part of the technology (we use sysmocom sysmoBTS and it is working).